Therapeutic Massage

 • Measurable achievements

-Achievements could include improved activities of daily living, decreased pain, and better range of motion and flexibility.
-I may encourage you to practise better self-care, for example by recommending a stretch or hydrotherapy.
+Achievements could include improved activities of daily living, decreased pain, and better range of motion.
+I may encourage you to practise self-care by recommending a stretch or hydrotherapy.

 • Therapeutic techniques